punnch/go-tutorials/README.md

 # 🚀 Go Tutorials Collection

-**Author:** Punnch
-**Purpose:** Learning Go by following video tutorials and practicing exercises

----

 ## 📖 Description
-This repository contains Go code typed manually while following video tutorials.
+This repository contains Go code while following video tutorials This repository is for **personal learning**
-The projects are organized to separate **tutorial code** from **homework/practice exercises**.

 ---